brandur/sorg/content/drafts/mongodb.md

 costly, and I'll consider this writing a success if I can help even one nascent project or company avoid starting out on MongoDB, only to realize the mistake much later when it's almost impossible to fix.

+Lastly, many of the problems I'm about to talk about apply not only MongoDB, but to any database that scales out horizontally with a sharded model.
+I talk about MongoDB in particular because I've experienced its feature disparity first-hand, and because it's far and away the data store that I see being most often peddled to people who shouldn't be using it.

 ## Lightning Rods (#lightning-rods)